warbacon/zunder-zsh/README.md

 *"It's fast, really, really fast!
 Just get rid of Oh My Zsh already..."*

-Zunder is a configuration utility for configuring Zsh the way it should work out of the box.
-The configuration is build on top of Zinit and Powerlevel10k prompt, so it's insanely fast.
+Zunder is a configuration utility that sets up Zsh the way it should work out of the box.
+The setup is built on top of Zinit and the Powerlevel10k indicator, so it's blazingly fast.

 ![example](images/example.png)